kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 Configuration for HTTP and TCP readiness probes also remains identical to liveness probes.

-Readiness and liveness probes can be used in parallel for the same container.
+Readiness and liveness probes can be used in parallel for the same Container.
-Using both can ensure that traffic does not reach a container that is not ready for it, and that containers are restarted when they fail.
+Using both can ensure that traffic does not reach a Container that is not ready for it, and that Containers are restarted when they fail.

 ## Configure Probes